tomekdot/pomodoro-plugin-dev/README.md

 Found a bug or have a feature request?
 Feel free to open an issue or submit a pull request!

+## Authors

+This plugin is developed and maintained by:

+vitalism-creative

 ---

 **Happy Pomodoro-ing! 🍅⏰**